sogelink-research/ctod/README.md

 - Test if we can improve performance by reusing readers for the COG (Reader Pool)
 - Pydelatin and/or Martini support
 - Refactoring
-- Logging
 - Cleanup viewer code

 ### V1.1

 - Fill Nodata values on the fly
-- Scripts to seed the cache
+- Scripts to seed and clean the cache
 - Extension support: Metadata, Watermask
 - Serverless functions